tarun11-xyz/Anukhra-Cryptic-Hunt/README.md

 # 🔐 ANUKHRA: Cryptic Hunt

-An interactive web-based puzzle experience where users decode hidden clues across multiple formats — including text, images, audio, and QR codes.
+An interactive web-based puzzle experience where users decode hidden clues across multiple formats — including cipher text, images, audio, and QR codes.

 > This isn’t just a quiz.
 It’s a layered challenge where each answer unlocks the next.